APA Citation Guide

 Sort the references in alphabetical order based on the author’s last names of that reference.
 If multiple sources are written by the same author(s), then sort them by publication year.

 When you use the APA Citation Generator, your list is sorted automatically.

-There are certain formatting rules you must adhere to when writing an APA style paper.
+There are certain formatting rules you must adhere to when writing a paper in apa format.

 The basic requirements are:

 - Text must be double-spaced

 - Margins must be set to one inch (or 2.54 cm)